-These are the first year university courses normally taken by students who have completed Grade 11 or Grade 12 high school French.
+These are the first year university courses normally taken by students who have completed high school French 11 or French 12.
 Basic grammar is reviewed and while effective communication, both oral and written, is stressed, students will be examined primarily on their written expression.
-Prerequisite: FRAN 1213.
+Prerequisite(s): FRAN 1213.